Writing challenge helps you improve your mental self?

 - 02 because this is my second file.
 In the beginning, I intended to create many numbered files, but then common sense won, and I started to use only one file.

 Second, I use headings in Microsoft Word because they help me navigate the huge 100+ thousand word document.
 The compact and collapsible headings’ outline in Word makes navigation much easier.

 The third thing I learned is backing up your file…

-Back up the file that you use for writing.
-Sign up to free Dropbox account or some other service where your files are automatically backed up into the cloud.
+Back up the file you use for writing.
+Sign up to a free Dropbox account or some other service where your files are automatically backed up into the cloud.
 I have a system where all my important data is backed up in two separate locations.

 Why do I back up data?